sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-1.md

   <figcaption>Query plan of an optimized commit graph traversal visiting 100 commits.</figcaption>
 </figure>

 Even though we're now executing a greater number of steps, each step can be evaluated efficiently.
-The old inefficient index scan has been broken into two different index scans: one that traverses the ancestor direction, and another that traverses the descendant direction.
+The old, inefficient index scan has been broken into 2 different index scans: one that traverses the ancestor direction, and another that traverses the descendant direction.
 The simple conditionals in each query can be evaluated _without an index filter_ by each of the multicolumn indexes above.
 Instead of pulling back the entire commit graph on each iteration of the table expression, we pull exactly the set of rows that need to be added to the working table.

 This change makes the query efficient enough that we no longer have to worry about caching results, as running it on every request only contributes a negligible amount of time.
 Thus solving the problem [once and for all](https://www.youtube.com/watch?v=IjmtVKOAHPM)!

+## Lessons learned

+Firstly, I spoke too soon as there wouldn't be a Part 2 if we _had_ solved the problem once and for all.
+Secondly, sometimes the more complex the query, the more efficient it is.
+And lastly, the cliché holds: computers do what you tell them to.
+When debugging this is usually a good place to start.

+Stay tuned for Part 2 in which we tackle scalability challenges.

 <style>
   figure .no-shadow { box-shadow: none; }